shawnmckinney/wicket-sample/README-ENABLE-FORTRESS.md

-# wicket-sample ENABLE FORTRESS README
+# wicket-sample README-ENABLE-FORTRESS

- This document demonstrates how to enable java EE and fortress security in the wicket sample app.
+ This document demonstrates how to enable java EE and fortress security for the wicket sample app.

 -------------------------------------------------------------------------------